-The Pacific Enterpris a vote FOR the Amendm of Directors the Election The Pacific Enterprises Board of Directors recommends a vote AGAINST the following Shareholder Proposal.
-1. Amendment of Byla FOR AGAIN ws [] [] Personal Liability of Directors, Officers and Agents.
-FOR [] AGAINST ABSTAIN [] 2.
-Election of Directors FOR [] WITHHELD [] Voting instructions must be remay be revoked or changed only by the Trustee, at least two y by new instructi ons received For, except vote with held from the foll owing Mark here if you plan to attend the Annual Meeting in person [] Date: , 1997
+a vot acific Enterprises Bo e FOR the Amendment c rectors of Bylaws and the e Election The Pacific Enterprises Board of Directors recommends a vote AGAINST the following Shareholder Proposal.
+1. A mendment of Bylaws FOR AGAINST ABSTAIN [] Personal Liability of Directors, Officers and Agents.
+FOR [] AGAINST ABSTAIN lection of irectors FOR [] WITHHELD [] Voting instructions must be remay be revoked or changed only by the Trustee, at least two o by new instructi ons received except vote withheld ee(s): from the follow ng Mark here if you plan to attend the Annual Meeting in person [] Date: , 1997